 These terms sometimes get confused, and the distinction matters.

-The important practical point is that both amounts should be returned to you at the end of the tenancy, subject to legitimate deductions.
+Both amounts should be returned to you at the end of the tenancy, subject to legitimate deductions.
 The landlord cannot use the additional guarantee to cover things that do not legally justify a deduction simply because it sits outside the formal fianza system.

 How to Protect Your Deposit Before You Move In

 The single most effective thing you can do to protect your deposit is create a thorough inventory record on the day you collect the keys.
-This does not need to be complicated.
+It does not need to be complicated.
 It just needs to exist.

-• Walk through every room and photograph every wall, floor, ceiling, appliance, and fixture
+- Walk through every room and photograph every wall, floor, ceiling, appliance, and fixture

-• Note any existing marks, scratches, stains, broken items, or missing pieces in writing
+- Note any existing marks, scratches, stains, broken items, or missing pieces in writing

-• Ask the landlord or agent to sign a move-in inventory document confirming the property's condition
+- Ask the landlord or agent to sign a move-in inventory document confirming the property's condition

-• Send photographs to the landlord by email on the day you move in so there is a timestamped record
+- Send photographs to the landlord by email on the day you move in so there is a timestamped record

 What to Do If the Landlord Won't Return Your Deposit